-Through my years of seeing patients, I have come across many patients with epiretinal membranes.
+Through my years of seeing patients, I have come across many patients that have developed an epiretinal membrane.
 Without fail, almost all of them will express that they have never heard of an epiretinal membrane and are quite perplexed as to what it is, why they have it and what exactly is happening inside the eye.
 Hence, I realised the need to write this simple explanatory article about all you need to know about epiretinal membranes.

 What is an epiretinal membrane?